 The Sandbulte Center for Ethical Leadership is dedicated to fostering a robust discussion of ethics and their application in the Duluth community.
 It is only through this conversation, this back and forth with one another, that our individual ethical compasses can point in the same direction.

 The Sandbulte Center for Ethical Leadership will offer the Ethical Leadership Massive Open Online Course (MOOC) beginning September 15, 2014 free of charge.
+Students can enroll through December 1st.
 Students who successfully complete the course earn a certificate of completion.
 The creation of the MOOC was funded by the C. Charles Jackson Foundation and by the Sandbulte Center for Ethical Leadership.
-Enrollment in the MOOC will begin in July and more information can be found at go.css/learn
+More information can be found at go.css/learn

 April 22, 2014